Veriqloud/Veriqloud.github.io/src/using/troubleshooting/common.md

 - `Invalid character in the filename.`: The filename contains symbols that are not allowed.
 Change the filename.
 - `Some storage servers necessary for the operation are not connected.`: Too many servers are offline for the requested operation.
 Please contact the Qasmat administrator.
 - `Wrong value supplied for field ...
 Valid values are ...`: There is a problem with the form in your request.
+- `The threshold is greater than the number of servers.`: Verify the connected storage servers, the threshold must be equal or lower.
+- `The threshold must be greater to 1`: Modify the threshold in the request to be greater than 1.